Newton Abbot railway station: Engine shed and works

 Designated and designed as the major shed for the region, it was constructed as a heavy maintenance repair shop.
 The associated locomotive factory had access to heavy lifting equipment and engineering facilities to maintain, repair and overhaul all types of GWR locomotive.
 Locomotives could be put into the factory roads by means of a traversing table at the east (Exeter and London) end.
-The last British Rail steam engine to be overhauled in the workshops was ex-GWR 4500 Class number 4566, outshopped on 15 July 1966.
-Although some steam engines belonging to the private Dart Valley Railway company were overhauled in the factory, after it had closed to BR work, and the old steam shed was also used to do some work on these privately owned engines.
+The last British Rail (BR) steam engine to be overhauled in the workshops was ex-GWR 4500 Class, no. 4566, outshopped on 15 July 1966.
+Although some steam engines belonging to the private Dart Valley Railway company were overhauled in the factory, after it had closed to BR work and the old steam shed was also used to do some work on these privately owned engines.

 To the west, the site also had a six-road carriage and wagon works, suitable for maintenance and repair of all types of rolling stock.
 Cleaning was carried out on tracks between the station and the locomotive sheds.

 After the decision to switch to diesel traction, the site was completely rebuilt in 1962 to accommodate diesels, including the Warship Class that were used on the Exeter to Waterloo services.
 The factory was reformed to provide four roads with servicing pits and cab level platforms, providing facilities to repair eight locomotives at the same time.
 Access was via the existing traversing table.
-A daily servicing and fuelling point was built beside the old steam shed and it was this that provided the main facility after the factory closed in 1970.
+A daily servicing and fuelling point was built beside the old steam shed; it was this that provided the main facility after the factory closed in 1970.

-Diesel multiple units were serviced in another open ended shed next to the carriage cleaning tracks; this shed was subsequently used to repair the electric train heating and air conditioning on the new Mark 3 and Mark 4 coaching stock.
+Diesel multiple units were serviced in another open ended shed next to the carriage cleaning tracks; this shed was used subsequently to repair the electric train heating and air conditioning on the new Mark 3 coaching stock.

 The diesel repair sheds were closed in 1970, although a locomotive and coach servicing/fuel facility remained until 1981, when servicing was transferred to Laira Traction Maintenance Depot where the new High Speed Trains were maintained.
 An industrial estate now occupies the site.
 Two of the works' buildings survived into the 21st century; however, one caught fire on 29 October 2018 and the sheds were due to be demolished in early November.
 Five boys were later arrested on suspicion of arson.